grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 - Designing efficient tests, with attention to scripting, k6 options, and file uploads.
 - Monitoring the test run to detect errors logged by k6, which could indicate limitations of the load generator machine or the [system under test](/misc/glossary/#system-under-test) (SUT).

-k6 differs from many other load testing tools in how it handles hardware resources.
 A single k6 process efficiently uses all CPU cores on a load generator machine.
 Depending on the available resources, and with the guidelines described in this document, a single instance of k6 can run 30,000-40,000 simultaneous users (VUs).
 In some cases, this number of VUs can generate up to 300,000 HTTP [requests per second](/misc/glossary/#requests-per-second) (RPS).